osm-search/Nominatim/docs/library/Getting-Started.md

         ```

 When the `environ` parameter is given, then only configuration variables
 from this dictionary will be used.
+The operating system's environment
+variables will be ignored.

-### Presenting results to humans
+## Presenting results to humans

 All search functions return full result objects from the database.
 Such a
 result object contains lots of details: names, address information, OSM tags etc.